wooferzfg/wwrando/README.md

 `python3 -m pip install -r requirements.txt` (on Mac)
 `python3 -m pip install $(cat requirements.txt) --user` (on Linux)

-Then run the randomizer with:
+Then run the plandomizer with:
 `py wwrando.py` (on Windows)
 `python3 wwrando.py` (on Mac)
 `python3 wwrando.py` (on Linux)

 Optionally, you can also install `requirements_full.txt` with the same process you used for `requirements.txt` above.
-`requirements_full.txt` will install additional libraries that speed up texture recoloring, as well as for building a distributable version of the randomizer.
-You can still run the randomizer from source without these.
+`requirements_full.txt` will install additional libraries that speed up texture recoloring, as well as for building a distributable version of the plandomizer.
+You can still run the plandomizer from source without these.